Frederick Scherger: 1930s: Flying instructor to Director of Training

 By the 1930s, as a flight instructor and test pilot, Scherger was, according to historian Alan Stephens, "perhaps the RAAF's outstanding aviator".
-He married Thelma Harrick on 1 June 1929, and they had a daughter named Jill.
+He married Thelma Harrick on 1 June 1929; they had a daughter.
 Promoted to flight lieutenant on 1 June 1929, Scherger became chief flying instructor (CFI) at Point Cook that August.
 He also flew with Fighter Squadron, a unit of No. 1 FTS operating Bristol Bulldogs.
 As one of the leading pilots of the Bulldog, then regarded as the peak of military technology, and in what was generally thought of as the RAAF's elite formation, he gained popular exposure that may have helped his later rise to senior leadership.
 In October 1931, he won an Aero Club derby at Adelaide in a Bulldog, clocking a top speed of 160.98 mph.

 In August 1934, Scherger was posted to England to study at RAF Staff College, Andover.
 Just prior to departing, he was involved in a notorious incident at RAAF Station Laverton.
 A squadron leader arrived home early from a mess function to find his wife sleeping with another officer, who escaped by crashing through the bedroom window.
 The squadron leader then pursued his wife with a loaded revolver, the pair eventually arriving at Scherger's quarters.
 Faced with the frightened woman and the enraged husband crying that he would "shoot the bitch", Scherger knocked the man down with a poker.
 The unconscious husband was placed in the guardhouse, and the woman given shelter off the base; the officer she had slept with promptly resigned his commission.

 Scherger graduated from Andover in December 1935 and subsequently completed courses at the RAF's School of Air Navigation and Central Flying School.
 He was promoted to squadron leader on 1 July 1936.
 Returning to Australia, he resumed his position as CFI at Point Cook in May 1937.
 As directed by the Federal government, he was responsible for training the Treasurer, Richard Casey, to fly; the use of Air Force facilities for his own benefit by an elected official led to adverse publicity when it was revealed by the media.
 In September, Scherger test flew the North American NA-16 at Laverton; the evaluation program led to the design being adapted as the CAC Wirraway the following year.
 He was appointed Director of Training at RAAF Headquarters, Melbourne, in January 1938, and promoted to wing commander on 1 March 1939.